TTWNO/bgs/README.md

 # bgs - back ground setter
-bgs is an extremely fast and small background setter for X. This fork of bgs fixes a few bugs and will (future) have support for EXIF orientation.
+bgs is an extremely fast and small background setter for X. This fork of bgs fixes a few bugs and added support for automatic EXIF detection.

 ## Requirements
-In order to build bgs you need the Xlib and Imlib2 header files.
+In order to build bgs you need the Xlib, Imlib2, and libexif header files.

 ## Installation